 Aerospace technologies have such unique demands that call for precision.
 This means that aerospace has developed, essentially, a separate field of magnetics that relies on many different electrical systems and components.
 Modern avionics integrates magnetic components in alternators, generators, inverters, rectifiers, and transformers to create and distribute electricity.
 Current and voltage convert this electricity to what each receiving system needs, which is essential in controlling altitude, monitoring flight paths, and tracking location.
 There are some electromagnetic components that are more important than others; however, all of them play key roles in keeping these systems operating.
 Without electromagnetics, these flight systems would be impossible.

-Electromagnetic components are designed to various specifications and depend on the unique needs of different types of aircraft, such as weight, available space, and size.
+Electromagnetic components are designed for various specifications and depending on the unique needs of different types of aircraft, such as weight, available space, and size.
 These factors are often uncompromising and even different aircraft of the same type will have different needs due to differences in applications.
 This means electromagnetic components must be uniquely integrated with electrical systems.
 Magnetic components are valuable throughout various military applications and are used for missile defense, jamming or protecting signals (infrared, ultraviolet, and visible light; radio), radar, etc. For example, the Electromagnetic Aircraft Launch System (EMALS) is a system developed by the U.S. Navy to help aircraft launch from carriers.

 Unique Aerospace Magnetic Components:

-- Air Core Conductors: These conductors are set apart from many other kinds of electromagnetic parts due to their unique design.
+- Air-Core Conductors: These conductors are set apart from many other kinds of electromagnetic parts due to their unique design.
 Conductors are applied to materials like PTFE and glass, which makes lighter than components wound around centerpieces of ferromagnetic material.
 They can even be applied to just air.
 In aerospace, every ounce of weight factors into flight.
 This makes having a lighter component key to efficient weight distribution.
 Conductors are even designed and produced for very-high-frequency (VHF) and ultra-high frequency (UHF) radio frequency applications.

 - Transformer Rectifiers: These units operate on 3-phase AC power sources.
 They support many avionics systems.
 They’re available in different sized models with an output that ranges between 10 and 400 amps, as well as in both 12-pulse and 24-pulse models.
 Transformer rectifier units output a range of DC voltages, usually 28V DC.
 Their output power is clean and can be up to 88% efficient.